CEO and President

 Vice President of Business Development and Corporate Marketing

-George Harper joined Qualtré in 2014 as Vice President in charge of business development, bringing over 20 years of marketing and engineering experience from the semiconductor industry.
+George Harper joined Qualtré in 2014 as Vice President in charge of business development and corporate marketing, bringing over 20 years of marketing and engineering experience from the semiconductor industry.
 Prior to joining Qualtré, he ran marketing at Bluespec, where he had overall responsibility for their product planning and marketing initiatives.
 Previously, Harper was Director of Marketing at Trebia Networks where he managed the product planning and marketing initiatives for a storage network processor family.
 Prior to that, he held senior marketing positions at Conexant Systems (formerly Maker Communications) and Shiva Corporation and engineering positions at LSI Logic, in both California and Massachusetts, specifically in the areas of chip design and microprocessor sales.
 Harper has a BSEE and MSEE in Electrical Engineering from Stanford University, and an MBA from Harvard University.

 Vice President of Operations